We recommend using EC2 Instance for the deployment as it is the simplest to set-up.

 Connect to the instance remotely:

-Once you have your instance up and running, you can use your terminal to connect to your instance remotely.
-Use this command to connect to your instance :
+Once you have your instance up and running, you can use your terminal to connect to (ssh

 Install the required dependencies :